 A few weeks ago I spent a few days in North Wales.
-I always guessed from movies that the english countryside was really lovely and I actually planned many times with friends to spend a cosy weekend there.
+I always guessed from movies that the english countryside was really lovely like Oxford for example and I actually planned many times with friends to spend a cosy weekend there.
 It started raining on the first day of the trip and I got scared that this trip was going to be everything but cosy.
 Walking around and doing visits is not the best when it is pouring but it is the first time in my life that I didn’t mind the rain.
 It actually gave the whole trip kind of a moody but romantic vibe especially during the steam train rides, and in Portmeiron, a little town that look like Italy, both definitely some of the highlights of the North Wales Countryside, but there are much more.
 Here come my personal highlights of North Wales.

 1 – Portmeiron village – A town that will makes you feel you are in Italy